joeRob2468/bws-craft-starter-bootstrap/README.md

 We've included a command-line script system to allow for easy creation and restoration of file and database backups.
 The shell scripts are configured by the `.env.sh` environment file.
 If you're working in a local development environment, all backup and restore commands should be run from a bash session inside the `workspace` container.

-Backups are stored in the `backups` directory, under a folder named after the primary database.
+Backups are stored in the `backups` directory, under a directory named after the primary database.
 For example, the default database is named `default`, so backups will be stored in `backups/default`.
 Assets are stored in `backups/default/assets`, and database dumps are stored in `backups/default/db`.

 ### Asset Backups

-To create asset backups, run `./shell-scripts/backup_assets.sh`, which will back up all the assets uploaded to Craft CMS (which are stored in `cms/web/assets`).
+To create asset backups, run `./shell-scripts/backup_assets.sh`, which will back up all the assets uploaded to Craft CMS.

 To restore asset backups, run `./shell-scripts/restore_assets.sh`.